mmolash/passport-mongoose-login-example/README.md

 `node index.js`
 in the directory.

-This will start the server on port 8080.
+The webpage will then be accessible on `localhost:8080`